Richard Paterson: Awards and recognition

 In June 2022, he was made an Officer of the Order of the British Empire for his services to the Scottish whisky industry.

 He is responsible for the International Wine and Spirit Competition Scotch Whisky Awards and is an IWSC judge.

 He is also Chair of the International Spirits Challenge.

 Publications

 In 2008, Paterson authored Goodness Nose, a book that delves into the art of whisky blending and his experiences in the industry.

 Personal life

 Beyond his professional endeavors, Paterson is involved in charitable activities, particularly with the Benevolent Trust in Scotland, supporting individuals in the drinks industry facing hardships.
+He is an active member of the Trades House of Glasgow assuming the role of Deacon Convenor in 2024 and thereby becoming the "3rd citizen of Glasgow".
 He is on the management committee of the society, Keepers of the Quaich.